rokmohar/alexa-assistant/upgrade.md

 Note - this manual upgrade is required so that the skill code is deployed via AWS CloudFormation.
 This will alow future upgrades to deployed vai a CloudFormation update

+## MAKE SURE YOU DO THIS INSTALLATION ON A PC/MAC/LINUX MACHINE - A PHONE OR TABLET RUNNING iOS OR ANDROID WILL CAUSE ISSUES

 ## Delete the existing Google Assistant  Lambda Function
 1. Goto your lambda function